Tasmania map & highlights

 Discover where to go in Tasmania, an island often compared to Ireland.
 Similar in size but with a tiny population of just over half a million, it also has its fair share of rain.
-Tasmanians have a very strong sense of pride of place too, suffered at the hands of colonists but fought through to protect all of its glories.
-And what a list of glories: 19 national parks, many of which are so precious they’ve been bundled into one big UNESCO nomenclature called the Tasmanian Wilderness World Heritage Area.
+Aboriginal Tasmanians have a very strong sense of pride of place too.
+Their ancestors suffered dreadfully at the hands of colonists but fought to protect Tasmania's glories.
+And what a list of glories it is: 19 national parks, many of which are so precious they’ve been bundled into one big UNESCO nomenclature called the Tasmanian Wilderness World Heritage Area.
 Discover temperate rainforest such as the Tarkine, alpine beauty in the Central Highlands, or the endless white sandy coves of the Freycinet Peninsula.
 And like Ireland, they even have their own whiskies.
 But a heck of a lot more wilderness to drink it in.

 Bay of Fires

 What is the most beautiful part of Tasmania?
 The Bay of Fires would have to be a contender.
 Fifty kilometres of sand in your toes, rock rambling and all round seashore solace, this is a stunning four-day guided trek between Binalong Bay and Eddystone Point, with eco lodges and glamping en route.
 Don’t miss the chance to kayak along the Ansons River which leads into the eponymous bay.

 Made up of two islands, North and South Bruny, joined by an isthmus, two tiny settlements have taken bits of the island’s Aboriginal name, Lunawanna and Alonnah.
 Much of South Bruny is national park, with 300m cliffs and an Important Bird Area, particularly for forty-spotted pardalote.
 The isthmus is home to fairy penguins, visible from dunes.
 Another great lookout is the lighthouse, this time for whales.

 Central Highlands & Lake Country

 With over 3000 glacial lakes, conifer forests, alpine plateaux and rugged peaks, this region is often overlooked by tourists, who traverse the traditional arteries but miss the heart.
 Although Cradle Mountain NP is part of it, it extends way beyond to Walls of Jerusalem NP and Central Plateau.
 A hive of Highland history too, from indigenous people to hydroelectric workers’ communities.

 Cradle Mountain-Lake St Clair National Park